Chlumsky/shadron-gif/README.md

 The repeat parameter (true / false) is optional and sets whether the GIF file should repeat.

+To export a stationary image as a GIF file, the same declaration can be used with the last three parameters omitted:

+    export gif(MyImage, "output.gif");

 You may also apply the color quantization algorithm used for the GIF export on an image or animation like this: